PROJECTS

 BPEC

-The Black Pearl English Course (BPEC) is striving to offer a high level of English language tuition to local Papuan children and adults for free or at a nominal charge.
+The Black Pearl English Course (BPEC) strives to offer a high level of English language tuition to local Papuan children and adults at a nominal charge.
+Scholarships are available for those unable to afford to pay.

-The courses are currently offered in thirteen locations.
+The courses are currently offered in seventeen locations across the Papuan provinces.

-The BPEC does more than just teach English.
-It has also become a community development program engaging the adults and wider community to become involved as well.
+BPEC does more than just teach English.
+It has also become a community hub engaging the adults and wider community to become involved as well.

 APCEP